-Table 27 - UK domiciled first year students at higher education providers with low, medium and high entry tariffs by ethnicity 2013/14 to 2018/19
+Table 27 - UK domiciled first year students by ethnicity and higher education provider tariff grouping 2014/15 to 2019/20

-Table 27 - UK domiciled first year students at higher education providers with low, medium and high entry tariffs by ethnicity
+Table 27 - UK domiciled first year students by ethnicity and higher education provider tariff grouping

-In order to create the Low, Medium and High entry tariffs groupings, HE providers who had first year, undergraduate, UK domiciled, 20 year old and under students with UCAS tariff points are ranked based on average (mean tariff) and split equally into 3 groups.
+In order to create the Low, Medium and High entry tariffs groupings, HE providers within the tariffable population (first year, undergraduate, UK domiciled, 20 year old and under students with UCAS tariff points) are ranked based on average (mean tariff) and split equally into 3 groups.
 If the split is not equal, any remainders are placed in the medium category.
 The top third HE providers are recorded as having high entry tariffs, the low third set are labelled as low and the group in the middle are medium entry tariffs.
-Some HE providers who did not fall into these three groups are recorded in the ‘Other’ category which include some specialist HE providers, The Open University and FE Colleges in Wales.
+HE providers who had no students in the tariffable population are recorded in the ‘Other’ category which include some specialist HE providers, The Open University and FE Colleges in Wales.

 Theses groupings are adjusted for each academic year based on the tariff points for that year.